danielbodnar/awesome-stars/README.md

 ## gpt

+- [jasonjmcghee/plock](https://github.com/jasonjmcghee/plock) - From anywhere you can type, query and stream the output of an LLM or any other script
+- [aorumbayev/autogpt4all](https://github.com/aorumbayev/autogpt4all) - 🛠️ User-friendly bash script for setting up and configuring your LocalAI server with the GPT4All for free! 💸
+- [Hyde46/hoard](https://github.com/Hyde46/hoard) - cli command organizer written in rust
 - [noodlefrenzy/promptgen](https://github.com/noodlefrenzy/promptgen) - CLI for managing and generating Foundation Model prompts
 - [modernice/jotbot](https://github.com/modernice/jotbot) - JotBot generates the missing code documentation for your Go and TypeScript projects.
 Powered by AI.
 - [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - Large Language Model Text Generation Inference